 Pommier takes his training a step further by adding intensity and occasionally flirting with higher volume.
 “I run five to seven days a week.
-These past four years, I’ve averaged 62 miles a week, lower when tapering for or recovering from a race, but I’ve had several 100+ miles weeks,” recalls Pommier.
+These past four years, I’ve averaged 62 miles a week, lower when tapering for or recovering from a race, but I’ve had several 100-plus-mile weeks,” recalls Pommier.
 “I do speed workouts with a few buddies twice a week where we’ll accumulate three miles of fast running.”

 Donnelly, Pommier, and Wardian have each found their own balanced training capacity.
 It’s their own individualized mix of variety, specificity, and difficulty that allows them to maintain their fitness, begin each race with confidence and finish in decent shape.

 Bottom Line: Smart training reduces post-race downtime.
 Build a resilient ultrarunner’s body by finding your own training sweet spot.

 Ultramarathons are unpredictable.
 Rarely do things go as planned and when they don’t, long days on the trail or road take their toll, leaving us deeper in the recovery hole.

 Pommier has been known to bench himself for several days after an ultra because of extraordinary race-day unknowns.
 “There have been several things that have set me back,” says Pommier.
 “Exercise-induced asthma, falling short of my race goals, being unprepared to run through the night, and bad cramping during the race.”